Rich Dudes│How Arnold Schwarzenegger Flexed His Way to a Nine-Figure Net Worth

 1. Invest in your vision

-3. Make sure you know what you're getting into
+3. Know what you're getting into